vbehnam/african-colonial-concessions/README.md

 In each folder is a readme, a colonial-era map, and a shapefile zipfile mapping out all the colonial concessions of said map.

-I do not own any of the colonial maps, and they are purely here for demonstrative and educational purposes.
+I do not own any of the colonial maps.
+They are the property of their respective owners, and are here purely for demonstrative and educational purposes.

 Feel free to use the shapefiles, but please cite me. (and I would appreciate it further if you would notify me)